West coast herring expeditions

 ARRIVAL IN CAMPBELL RIVER:

-Guests Must arrive in Campbell River on March 1st and stay overnight at the Comfort Inn in preparation for departure to Zeballos the following morning.
+Guests arrive in Campbell River the day before their trip departure and spend the night at the Comfort Inn before departing to Zeballos early the following morning.
+See Trip Itinerary below.

 RETURN TO CAMPBELL RIVER AND DEPARTURE FOR HOME